 – Arrive in central London/Paris – so no shuttle fees

-– No luggage maximum weight (only need to be under 85cm)
+– No maximum luggage weight (only need to be under 85cm)

 – No liquids restriction

-– Can be really expensive
+– It can be quite expensive

-Hopefully this little guide will help you choose which transportation you will pick to plan your next journey to London or Paris !
+Hopefully, this little guide will help you choose which transportation you will pick to plan your next journey to London or Paris!

-If you like me, pin me !
+If you like me, pin me!